barbagroup/AmgXWrapper/doc/install.md

 Since AmgXWrapper doesn't have a lot of code or complex hierarchy, it's very easy to include the source code in the building process of your applications.
-The `poisson` and `solveFromFiles` in the folder `example` are this case.
+The `poisson` and `solveFromFiles` in the folder `example` belong to this use case.

 ## 2. Build and install AmgXWrapper with CMake
 ------------------------------------------------

-AmgXWrapper can be compiled and built as a library and can be installed to a user's prefered path.
-We provide `CMakeList.txt` for this purpose.
+AmgXWrapper can be compiled and built as a library and can be installed to a user's preferred path.
+We provide `CMakeLists.txt` for this purpose.
 Our CFD solver, [PetIBM](https://github.com/barbagroup/petibm) is an example of using AmgXWrapper as a library.